 They even had Jarritos, a Mexican soda, which brought me back to my childhood days growing up in southern California.
 If you are an ardent lover of Mexican food, make a stop at Dos Loco Gringos.
 Their food truck is set up near the baseball field at Tupper Lake Municipal Park on Wednesdays, Thursdays, and Fridays, starting at 11 a.m. until the food is gone.
 So get there early if you want to ensure a chance to indulge in their delicious food.

 Mike Vaillancourt, the owner of Porkbusters BBQ, is passionate about BBQ.
 That's why the menu changes every week to keep things fresh, but the one thing that remains constant is the mouthwatering food.
 You will be salivating for more with offerings like smoked chicken, pulled pork nachos, ribs, and pulled pork mac and cheese.
 They even have a second food truck called Porkbuster Jr. to bring their food to even more people.
-You can find PorkBusters BBQ 7 days a week from 11:30 a.m. to 6:00 p.m. at the Tupper Lake Municipal Park near the baseball field (May 6 through September 2022).
+You can find PorkBusters BBQ Friday - Tuesday, 11:30 a.m. to 6:00 p.m. at the Tupper Lake Municipal Park near the baseball field.